-Depicted in images above, the standard mouthpiece has two positions:
+The standard mouthpiece has two positions:

-- 1. Open allows you to breathe from the rebreather and is the correct position for oxygen cell calibration prior to the dive. - Closed seals the rebreather circuit, preventing water entry and gas loss.
+- 1. Open allows you to breathe from the rebreather and is the correct position for oxygen cell calibration prior to the dive. - 2.
+Closed seals the rebreather circuit, preventing water entry and gas loss.
 A small open vent allows you to purge water in the mouthpiece by exhaling prior and during opening.